matthiasschaub/tahuti/proposal.md

 ## Basic User Tasks

 - Create or select a group
-- Invite other people
+- Invite other people to the group
 - Add an expense involving other group members
 - View all expenses
-- Edit an expenses
+- Edit an expense
 - Delete an expense
 - Retrieve a suggestion on how to balance debts with minimal number of transactions